0x263b/Designers.im/README.md

 [![Screenshot](https://i.imgur.com/Dyn7Esl.png)](https://i.imgur.com/Dyn7Esl.png)

-### About
+### Motivation

 Freenode’s #DN is a channel for software designers.
 Unfortunately, most designers find all the effort in setting up and using IRC off putting.
-Ideally they could just click one button to get chatting.
+Ideally there would be a client that requires them to simply click **one button** to get chatting.
+Bonus points if it looks good.

 ### Deploying